Rory-Mac/personal-website/_posts/2023-11-16-Knowledge-and-Ideology.markdown

 made of the observer.
 Other ideologies are more compatible with the perspectives taken so far.</p>
 <h3>Realism</h3>
 <p>The rest of this document will explore a subset of ideologies of personal interest, looking to the assumptions they make and the
 heuristics they use.
-Let us start with Realism, a school of thought in international relations analysing the nature of governance at the international level.
+Let us start with Realism, a school of thought in international relations that analyses the nature of governance at the international level.
 Realism generally hold the following four principles as true:
 <ul>State-centrism: international relations exists as the product of the interaction between states, defined as human collectives
 under singular systems of governance.</ul>
 <ul>Anarchy: no supranational authority exists, thus the system of state relations is anarchic in nature.</ul>
 <ul>Rationality: states are rational actors, acting in accordance with a self-interest for survival and growth.</ul>
 <ul>Power: the primary desire of a state is power for the purpose of self-preservation</ul>
-<h4>The drawing and redrawing of historical lines</h4>
+Realist thought is cloesly tied to geopolitics, that is the analysis of the effect the Earth's geography has on international relations.
+To understand the realist view of the international order as state-centric and anarchic, it helps to first understand the role geography plays in the establishment and development of civilisation.
+To then understand the realist view of states as rational power-seeking entities, we could look more closely at the organisational structures that underly their governance.</p>
+<h4>Geographical influence on the beginnings of civilisation</h4>
 <p>Imagine a map of the world today.
 The most objective components of this map, prior to the drawing of any geographical lines,
 are the features of the Earth itself, the continents, oceans, biomes, mountains and river systems.
 We as humans seek regions of abundance.
 Abundance gives us satiation in the short-term, through the availability of needed resources, and growth in the long-term,